merge/skulls/x230/README.md

 ### Example: Raspberry Pi 3
-Here you'll flash externally, using a "Pomona 5250 8-pin SOIC test clip".
-You'll find one easily.
+Here you'll flash externally, using a test clip or hooks, see [required hardware](#preparation:-required-hardware).
 Remove the 7 screws to remove the keyboard (by pushing it towards the screen before lifting) and the palmrest.
 You'll find the chips using the photo below.
 This is how the SPI connection looks on both chips: